liuhuihui12/Rhizosphere-Nutrient/README.md

 This repository contains the R code and processed data required to reproduce the statistical analyses and figures on rhizosphere nutrient enrichment and depletion strategies in tropical legumes.

-The code was tested in R 4.4.2.
+The scripts were tested using R 4.4.2.
 No non-standard hardware is required.
 Install the required R packages before running the scripts.
 Package installation typically requires less than 10 minutes on a standard desktop computer.
 Typical run time is approximately 5–10 minutes.

 ## System requirements
 - macOS / Windows / Linux
 - R (version 4.4.2)
-- Required R packages:
+- R packages:
-  ggplot2, dplyr, tidyr, FactoMineR, factoextra, ape, phytools, and piecewiseSEM
+  Required R packages are described within the scripts and include, but are not limited to, ggplot2, dplyr, tidyr, FactoMineR, factoextra, ape, phytools and piecewiseSEM.

 ## Run
-01_Main_Figures.R
-Run this script from R/RStudio.
-The figures are printed to the Plots pane.
+Run "01_Main_Figures.R" to reproduce the figures.

-02_PCA_PCoA_SEM.R
-Run this script from R/RStudio.
-Key results tables of PCA, PCoA and SEM will print to the console.
+Run "02_PCA_PCoA_SEM.R" to reproduce the PCA, PCoA and SEM analyses.

 **Note**